rossanot/kedro_mlops_shopping_trends/README.md

 ## **6. Model Performance**<a id='6'></a>
 The performance of the trained models is evaluated by the `model_validation` pipeline using metrics appropriate for the classification task such as `f1 score`, `recall, and `accuracy`.
-In addition, a confusion matrix and an AUC-ROc curve are plotted in each case.
+In addition, a confusion matrix and an AUC-ROC curve are plotted in each case.
 All the artifacts obtained from the `model_validation` pipeline are also tracked by mlflow.

 Each time the model_validation pipeline, the corresponding parameters file should be modified accordingly.
-Unless otherwise is explicitly required, it is recommended to match the `classifier` and `data_layer` in model_training and model_validation
+Unless otherwise required, matching the `classifier` and `data_layer` in model_training and model_validation is recommended.

 ```yaml
 model_validation: